jeanbmar/s3-sync-client/README.md

 <a name="sync-bucket-with-local"></a>
 #### ``client.sync(localDir, bucketPrefix[, options])``

+Sync a remote S3 bucket with the local file system.
+Similar to AWS CLI ``aws s3 sync localDir bucketPrefix [options]``.

 - `localDir` *<string\>* Local directory
 - `bucketPrefix` *<string\>* Remote bucket name which may contain a prefix appended with a `/` separator
 - `options` *<SyncBucketWithLocalOptions\>*